hellicott/codemanship/README.md

 You should be using version control to ensure that you can go back to the last thing that worked easily.
+### Design
+Most important things in software design
+1. It works
+2. Clearly communicate its intent

+As soon as you change your code, it is like Schrodinger's code.
+It both passes and fails all tests.
+The only way you can know is by running the tests again.

 # Exersises
 ## Fibonacci